willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ![Activating travis webhook](images/image49.png)

-First, in the `.travis.yml` file, we will add the` `as well as` `field, with the appropriate information of the operating systems used for our tests.
+First, in the `.travis.yml` file, we will add the `os` field, with the appropriate information of the operating systems used for our tests.

 ```
 ...
 os: